 Source: March 2018, Housing Wire

 Why it’s interesting: While Amazon has not made concrete plans, it has been making a series of strategic hires for lending with a focus on mortgage banking.
-The company hired a head of its newly-formed mortgage lending division.
-In addition, the firm has a number of home services businesses like Alexa, Prime streaming, and Amazon Fire Stick, and this could be its next move in owning the home.
+The company hired a head of its newly formed mortgage lending division.
+In addition, the firm has a number of home services businesses such as Alexa, Prime streaming, and Amazon Fire Stick, and this could be its next move in owning the home.

 Rumor: Amazon is getting into health insurance